Israel through the Arts

 Tuesday, March 10, Purim

 We begin the day with photographer Erez Kaganowitz, who will share “Humans of Tel Aviv” his photographic documentation of the city.
 Local artist Shirel Horovitz will give us a guided tour of the Israeli art wing at the beautiful Tel Aviv Museum of Art.
 Then onto a festive Purim lunch at the Sarona Complex.
 In the evening we will visit the “Please Touch Center” for blind and deaf actors and dine at the unique “Black Out” café.
 Hotel: Royal Beach, Tel Aviv

 Wednesday, March 11

-Local artist and friend of the JCC, Shirel Horwitz will take us on a fascinating graffiti tour of the Southern Tel Aviv neighborhood of Florentine.
+Local artist and friend of the JCC, Shirel Horovitz will take us on a fascinating graffiti tour of the Southern Tel Aviv neighborhood of Florentine.
 Our afternoon will be spent with the staff and students of the Rimon School of Jazz and Contemporary Israeli Music, where we will have an insider’s look at a performance rehearsal.
 We will end this incredible day with a concert at either the Israeli Philharmonic or Ra’anana Symphony Orchestra (schedule pending).
 Hotel: Royal Beach, Tel Aviv

 Center vs. Periphery

 We are off to the Galil to visit Kfar HaVradim, JCC MetroWest’s Israeli Amitim community partner, as we experience the town through its artistic reputation with local galleries and studios.
 We will enjoy a traditional Druze lunch in Hurfish, a Druze Village which will be followed by a presentation and workshop with the famous lace workers of Hurfish.
 Hotel: Orient, Jerusalem